 creating a wildflower area on a roadside verge in the village;

-planting a small community apple orchard, as well as encouraging an area of unmown grass to flourish on the Recreational field;
+planting a community apple orchard, and encouraging an area of unmown grass on the Recreational field;

 Taking part in SWT's Wilder Churches initiative, to help improve wildlife;